 - requests that you purchase Green Dot Money Pak cards

 DO NOT agree to meet anyone at any site other than a business location you can look-up.

 NEVER agree to meet in a park, a bank, or cafe or some such place and ONLY during the daytime.
 And bring a friend along if you are concerned and tell someone where you are going for any interview.

 REMEMBER: If it appears to be too good to be true, it probably is.
-Contact the Center for Career Development immediately at email@example.com or 973-408-3710.
+Contact the Center for Internships and Career Development immediately at firstname.lastname@example.org or 973-408-3710.